Slamdance Screenplay CompetitionSubscribe

 The Slamdance Screenplay Competition is dedicated to discovering and supporting emerging writing talent.
 We welcome screenplays in every genre, on any topic, from anywhere in the world.
-We are looking for work that is truly compelling and stories that are truly unique.

 We provide constructive feedback for every entrant.
 We also offer a more intensive coverage service for an additional fee.